SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 ### Procedure:

-1) Getting the Data
+1) Getting the Data.
-2) Cleaning the Data
+2) Cleaning the Data.
-3) Exploratory Analysis
+3) Exploratory Analysis.
-4) Fitting the models
+4) Fitting the Models.
+5) Deploying the Model in AWS Lambda.

+#### 1. Getting the Data